chhorisberger/M5StackMenuSystem/README.md

 <img src="https://github.com/chhorisberger/M5StackMenuSystem/blob/main/docs/picture.jpg" width="256">

+### Compatibility

+While this library was initally created for M5Stack Core and Core2 devices, other M5 devices that are supported by the [M5Unified library](https://github.com/m5stack/M5Unified) (e.g. CoreS3) might work as well.
+Feel free to share your experiences in the [Forum](https://github.com/chhorisberger/M5StackMenuSystem/discussions)!

 ## Getting Started
 Install the library using either the .zip file from the latest release or by searching for "M5StackMenuSystem" in the libraries manager of the Arduino IDE